-An important measure of a professional degree program’s success is the ability of its graduates to secure significant employment following graduation.
+An important measure of a professional degree program’s success is the ability of its graduates to secure meaningful employment following graduation.

-Master in Real Estate graduates will be prepared to assume important positions worldwide in private for-profit real estate companies doing projects that involve extensive public review, public subsidies, or public-private partnerships; private not-for-profit real estate entities such as community development corporations and affordable housing developers; public and quasi-public agencies that partner with private developers; real estate advisory and consulting organizations; public and private investors seeking projects that advance socially and environmentally beneficial outcomes; and anchor institutions such as universities and medical institutions that play increasingly significant roles in urban development.
+MRE graduates will be prepared to assume meaningful positions worldwide in private for-profit real estate companies doing projects that are financially viable and advance beneficial social and environmental outcomes; private not-for-profit real estate entities such as community development corporations and affordable housing developers; public and quasi-public agencies that partner with private developers; real estate advisory and consulting organizations; public and private investors seeking projects that advance socially and environmentally beneficial outcomes; and anchor institutions such as universities and medical institutions (“eds and meds”) that play increasingly significant roles in urban development.
 Some MRE graduates may choose to set off on their own entrepreneurial path.
 Others may decide to return to the organization where they worked prior to matriculation, but with opportunities for promotion and new directions based on their MRE degree.

-MRE students enjoy the advantages of Harvard’s vast network of services and alumni engaged in real estate practice worldwide.
+MRE students enjoy the advantages of Harvard’s provision of career services and vast network of alumni engaged in real estate practice worldwide.

-The GSD’s Office of Career Services provides career counseling, Connect GSD (mentorship platform), and access to CREATE for post-graduation employment opportunities, programs, and events geared toward career success.
+The GSD’s Office of Career Services provides career counseling, the Connect GSD (mentorship platform), and access to the CREATE platform for post-graduation employment opportunities, programs, and events geared toward career success.

 The Harvard Real Estate Alumni Organization (HREAO), an official Harvard Alumni Association “Shared Interest Group,” serves all students and alumni of Harvard University regardless of school or degree.
 Its mission is to create opportunities for members to enhance their knowledge of the business of real estate, to network, and to share experiences and enhance professional relationships with current students and other graduates of Harvard University.

-The Harvard Alumni Real Estate Board (HAREB), a member of the Harvard Real Estate Alumni Organization, is also comprised of members of the University’s alumni community working in the real estate arena who are committed to collaborative, interdisciplinary real estate engagement across the University.
-This philosophy is displayed in the organizations dual mission: sustaining an engaged network of Harvard alumni in real estate to foster professional and personal growth, while simultaneously enhancing the experience of students interested in the study of real estate at the University.
+The Harvard Alumni Real Estate Board (HAREB), a member of the Harvard Real Estate Alumni Organization, is similarly composed of members of the University’s alumni community working in the real estate arena who are committed to collaborative, interdisciplinary real estate engagement across the University.
+This philosophy is displayed in the organization’s dual mission: sustaining an engaged network of Harvard alumni in real estate to foster professional and personal growth, while simultaneously enhancing the experience of students interested in the study of real estate at the University.
 HAREB meets twice yearly, over two days, in the fall and spring in Cambridge.

 The Board’s student engagement includes a robust calendar of creative programming and experiential learning opportunities that both complement and build on Harvard’s existing real estate curriculum.
 HAREB